TicketsBot/docs/src/setup/dashboard.md

 - You may make use of placeholders in your welcome message.
 You can view a list of placeholders [here](./placeholders.md).

-- You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message.
-First, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode.
-Second, you can right click any channel name, username, message, etc and choose `Copy ID`.
-Third, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.
+- You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message. **First**, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode. **Second**, you can right click any channel name, username, message, etc and choose `Copy ID`.  **Third**, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.

 The title of the embed will either be based off of the subject provided by the user when using `/open [Subject]`, or the title of the reaction panel if used.
 We are unable to get a subject from the user when using reaction panels currently, however, this will be possible in a future update of Discord.